m-carrasco/net-ssa/README.md

     * with a reference to the actual class (if possible).
 This works also for non-assembly types.
     * Unsafe memory accesess or opcodes such as `Refanytype` are not handled.
 In these cases, the analysis just infers that it is an `ObjectReference` but not the actual class.

 The precise operation mode can be called as shown in the `MergeTypeMscorlib` unit test.
 The class hierarchy analysis converts `Mono.Cecil.TypeReference` to `System.Type`.
 This simplifies the process of writing from scratch subtying rules, etc. `System.Type` references are converted back to `Mono.Cecil.TypeReference`.
+In `net-ssa-cli`, the precise mode can be enabled using `-type-inference=precise` (SSA only).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.